+5. Using CWS

-- 4. Using CWS - a.
-CWS Button PRESS and MOVE airplane nose to the desired vertical speed. - b.
-CWS Button RELEASE.
-Autopilot will command airplane vertical speed up to the limits of ± 2000 ft/min. - 5.
-Using Vertical Trim - a.
-VERTICAL TRIM Control PRESS either the UP or DN button to modify airplane vertical speed within the limits of ± 2000 ft/min. - b.
-VERTICAL TRIM Control RELEASE when desired vertical speed is displayed.
+- a.
+CWS button PRESS and MOVE airplane nose to the desired vertical speed. - b.
+CWS button RELEASE.
+Autopilot will command airplane vertical speed up to the limits of ± 2000 ft/min.

+6. Using Vertical Trim

+- a.
+VERTICAL TRIM control PRESS either the UP or DN button to modify airplane vertical speed within the limits of ± 2000 ft/min. - b.
+VERTICAL TRIM control RELEASE when desired vertical speed is displayed.
 The autopilot will command the desired vertical speed.

-4A.3.9.
-CRUISE
+4A.5.9 CRUISE

-The airplane's altitude may vary by as much as 120 feet with an airspeed change from 70 KIAS to 140 KIAS in altitude hold in heavy turbulence.
+The airplane's altitude may vary by as much as 120 feet with an airspeed change from 75 KIAS to 140 KIAS in altitude hold in heavy turbulence.

-- 1. ALT Mode Selector Button PRESS.
+- 1. Engine power VERIFY or SET to max.
+80 % load indication. - 2.
+ALT mode selector button PRESS.
 Note ALT mode annunciator ON.
-The autopilot will maintain the selected baro corrected altitude. - 2.
+The autopilot will maintain the selected baro corrected altitude. - 3.
 Capture preselected altitudes (if Altitude Preselect Option is installed) - a.
 ALTITUDE SELECT knob ROTATE until the desired altitude is displayed.
-Note ARM annunciation occurs automatically upon altitude selection when the autopilot is engaged.
+Note ARM annunciation occurs automatically upon altitude selection when the autopilot is engaged. - b.
+ALTITUDE SELECT MODE (ARM) button PUSH to alternately disarm or arm altitude capture. - c.
+Airplane ESTABLISH vertical speed necessary to intercept the selected altitude.